swartout/site/posts/site-week1.md

 ---
 title: My Website!
-(Week 1)
 ---

 # How my website and blog works!
-(Week 1)

-I made a New Year's resolution to write a blog post a week, and while I'm a bit late, here's the first post!
-This isn't as long or in depth as I'd like, but I'm trying to chip away at perfectionism by always getting something out.

 I've always a little piece of the internet that's mine - and if I'm going to write more here, I'd love for it to be on something I created.
 Until recently,